arifb2/old_ruby_sdk/README.md

     AriaApi::Configuration.client_no = "the-client"
     AriaApi::Configuration.url = "https://secure.future.stage.ariasystems.net/api/ws/api_ws_class_dispatcher.php"

-In Rails.
-You could define specific configuration for each environment.
+In Rails you could define specific configuration for each environment.

 There's also a parameter to define the version of the Aria API you want to use.